dragonbox102/Releu-minecraft/README.md

 Releu can work with `playit.gg` for public join addresses.

 ### Java Tunnel Target
-Create or assign a Java tunnel pointing to:
+Create or assign a Java tunnel pointing to: ( The ports Can change depending on the server make sure to read correctly in settings )

 ```text
 127.0.0.1:25565